lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### 3.5 Handling of Funds

-The organization's on-campus COF account will be managed primarily by the Treasurer.

-The registration form allows the President, Vice President, and Treasurer to authorize or sign documents concering funds.

-All monies collected on campus shall be desposited in the organization's COF account.
+The President and Treasurer are financially responsible.
+These officers will be the only members allowed to access the COF account.
+The advisor may not be the third officer.
+All funds raised on campus MUST be deposited into the organization’s on-campus Chicago Organization Fund account.

 ### 3.6 Expulsion